Bengaluru Mothers Organize a "No Plastic" Wedding for Their Children

 Introduction

-In a remarkable effort to promote sustainability and reduce waste, a group of mothers in Bengaluru organized a unique "No Plastic" wedding for their children.
-By prioritizing eco-conscious practices, they successfully converted 1000 kg of waste generated during the wedding celebrations into 300 kg of nutrient-rich compost.
-This inspiring initiative not only set an example for others but also highlighted the power of collective action towards a cleaner and greener future.
+To promote sustainability and reduce waste, a group of mothers in Bengaluru organized a unique "No Plastic" wedding for their children.
+By prioritizing eco-conscious practices, they successfully converted 1000 kg of waste generated during the wedding celebrations into 300 kilograms of nutrient-rich compost.
+This inspiring initiative set an example for others and highlighted the power of collective action towards a cleaner and greener future.

 The Concept of a "No Plastic" Wedding